Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 Advantages And Disadvantages Of Equity Release

-Equity release can be an attractive option for UK retired homeowners looking to access extra funds without the need for monthly repayments.
+Equity release can be an attractive option for UK retired homeowners looking to access extra funds without needing monthly repayments.
 One significant advantage of equity release is the ability to unlock a tax-free lump sum or regular income from your property’s value while still living in it.

-On the flip side, there are disadvantages that must be considered before making this decision.
+On the flip side, some disadvantages must be considered before making this decision.
 The primary drawback of equity release is that it typically does not pay the full market value for your home; therefore, you may receive less money than if you were to sell it outright.

 Additionally, opting for equity release may significantly reduce any inheritance left for family members and impact means-tested benefits due to increased savings levels.

-Moreover, interest rates on lifetime mortgages tend to be higher compared to traditional mortgage rates, which could lead to substantial costs over time if not managed correctly.
+Moreover, interest rates on lifetime mortgages tend to be higher than traditional mortgage rates, which could lead to substantial costs over time if not managed correctly.

 Types Of Equity Release Products Offered By Bank Of Scotland